irace/irace.github.com/_posts/2016-01-18-profiling-your-swift-compilation-times.md

 <img src="/images/xcode-build-reports.png">

-We need to aggregate all of these logs together in one place in order to make sense out of them.
+The next step was to aggregate all of these logs together in one place in order to make sense out of them.

 Rather than building via Xcode itself, using the `xcodebuild` command line tool results in the logs being printed to standard output, where we can massage them to our liking: